-Alzheimer’s Disease Treatment: A Look at the Symptoms and an Alternative Approach
+Alzheimer’s Disease Treatment/ A Look at the Symptoms

 It starts with a person not being able to remember a recent event, travel out of the neighbourhood, remember appointments or a conversation they had not long ago.
 As time goes by, the situation worsens and the memory loss becomes more severe.
 Then, the individual will struggle to perform everyday tasks.